How to Prep Your EV for Long Road Trips

 EV range depends on speed, terrain, climate, and load.
 Always leave a safety buffer; if your car’s official range is 300 km, plan legs of 250–280 km in worst-case conditions.

 - Conditions: High speeds, AC/heater use, and hilly terrain drain the battery much faster.
-For example, driving at 80 km/h may give a 200–220 km range, but at 120 km/h it can drop to approx. 160–280 km.
+For example, driving at 80 km/h may give a 200–220 km range, but at 120 km/h it can drop to approximately 160–280 km.

 - Regenerative Braking: In mountainous regions, take advantage of downhill recharge.
-One Ladakh trip regained approx. 30% battery on 40% downhill stretches.
+One Ladakh trip regained approximately 30% battery on 40% downhill stretches.
 Many EVs let you set high regen modes; smooth, gentle braking will recapture energy.

 - Battery Preconditioning: When possible (if your EV supports it), preheat or cool the battery before fast charging to speed up charging in cold or hot weather.